Associated Materials

 Our Approach

-Our collaboration began in Liberia, where we applied a behavioral lens to strengthen the program’s tools and materials—such as discussion aids for faith leaders—to make them more accessible and actionable, and support the program’s pathway to sustainability and community ownership.
-We have worked with Episcopal Relief & Development, Episcopal Church of Liberia Relief & Development, and other program stakeholders to:
+Our collaboration began in Liberia, where we applied a behavioral lens to understand the program’s impact and strengthen tools and materials—such as discussion aids for faith leaders—to make them more accessible and actionable, and support the program’s pathway to sustainability and community ownership.
+We are currently supporting the program’s scale-up to other settings and expansion to reach additional populations, including youth, men, and traditional leaders.
+Our collaboration has supported Episcopal Relief & Development and other program stakeholders to:

 • Parse out the many behaviors—i.e., decisions and actions of individual actors—that occur throughout the program and are essential to shifting community norms around violence against women and girls.